acadadev/rosrider_doc/08_PROCEDURES/01_PID/README.md

     </div>
 </div>

-PID tuning is an important process in control theory to optimize a system's response to inputs.
-By carefully adjusting the proportional (P), integral (I), and derivative (D) gains, engineers can fine-tune the system's behavior.
-This document outlines a step-by-step guide to PID tuning using the ROSRider platform.
+PID tuning is a critical process in control theory used to optimize system response.
+In the context of the ***ROSRider platform***, the primary objective of this tuning is to ensure the robot accurately captures and matches the ***target velocities*** commanded by either the ***ROS Navigation Stack*** or manual user input.
-By following this procedure, you can achieve precise and efficient control of your robot.
+By carefully adjusting the Proportional (P), Integral (I), and Derivative (D) gains, this guide will enable you to achieve precise tracking and efficient control of your robot.

 <div class="ck">
     <div class="ck1">